ethereum/remix-ide/docs/file_explorer.md

 Right-clicking on a folder will bring a popup menu for operations you can do on that folder.

-The right-click popup menu also works with RemixD (which gives you have access to a folder on your hard drive).
+The right-click popup menu also works with Remixd (which gives you access to a folder on your hard drive).

 **Note:** When working with RemixD, and when adding files to the shared folder from your computer (and not from Remix), you'll need to open and close the containing folder or switch in and out of **localhost** workspace to refresh the view.